francoishill/beegowebapp/README.md

 ## Running on another machine

-If you want to run the web app on another machine you will only need to copy the executable and three folders (in development mode it is four folders).
+To run as a stand-alone web server on another machine you will only need **1. a database** and **2. to copy the following files/folders**:

-In production mode:

-    conf (the complete folder)
+0. conf
-    static (the complete folder)
+0. static
+0. static_source
-    views (the complete folder)
+0. views
-    ??.exe (your applications' executable, on windows it will have the extension .exe)
+0. ??.exe (your applications' executable, on windows it will have the extension .exe)

-In **development** mode is the same as production but you will also need to copy the *static_source* folder.
+#### Portable MySql tools (windows only)

+- A portable MySql server: [https://github.com/francoishill/windows_portable_mysql](https://github.com/francoishill/windows_portable_mysql)
+- A portable Admin tool for MySql: [https://github.com/francoishill/windows_heidisql_portable](https://github.com/francoishill/windows_heidisql_portable)

 # Contribution